rlivingsus/misc/standaloneBooks.md

 - Freeman, Brian: Infinite (MAR 22): A book that started off a bit slow about the passing of a man's wife and then he starts getting questioned about killing her when all of the sudden he sees a doppelganger.
 The story takes an odd twist when there is discussion of "many worlds" which is caused whenever a decision is made in your life and the idea is another you and universe is created with an alternate you taking the other path related to another decision.
 So many of yous can exist.
 He hunts an evil version of him entering various worlds to kill people and get his counterpart in trouble.
 Eventually the story takes a twist near the end related to his wife's death.
 The book ended pretty good.
 - Goldsmith, Connie: Kiyo Sato (Mar 22: Story about a Japanese American and her experience during WWI internment camps)
 - Goulston, Mark: Just Listen
-- Gray, Claudia: Defy the Stars
+- Gray, Claudia: Defy the Stars (Apr 22: Galactic war between the Genesis which seem to be pioneers from Earth but are technologically less capable and Earth which "rules" over many planets and send "mechs" to battle Genesis and other planets.
+The Protagonist is able to take control of a mech and enter areas ruled by Earth.)
 - Grohl, Dave: The Storyteller
 - Guarnere, William: Brothers in Battle, Best of Friends
 - Hillenbrand, Laura: Unbroken